AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/proofing-overview/permission-profiles.md

 <!--
 <ul data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <li> <p>Assigned profile permissions relate only to the users and items in your own account.
-The exception is in the case of Satellite accounts, where the Administrator and Billing Administrator for the main (hub) accounts can access and manage the&nbsp;account settings&nbsp;and billing of those accounts from the hub account level.</p> </li>
+The exception is in the case of Satellite accounts, where the Administrator and Billing Administrator for the main (hub) accounts can access and manage the account settings and billing of those accounts from the hub account level.</p> </li>
 <li> <p>Billing Administrators and Administrators can delete users.
-This can only be done in&nbsp;Account settings.</p> </li>
+This can only be done in Account settings.</p> </li>
 <li>When Billing Administrators and Administrators view proofs that are owned by other users in their account, they view them with the role of a Reviewer.</li>
-<li>Using the Read Only role, Billing Administrators and Administrators can access proofs in folders shared with them or in folders created by them.&nbsp;</li>
+<li>Using the Read Only role, Billing Administrators and Administrators can access proofs in folders shared with them or in folders created by them. </li>
 </ul>
 -->